Brian Brohm is in his third season as co-offensive coordinator and quarterbacks coach. He was hired Jan. 2, 2017.

-Chris Barclay is in his first season as the running backs coach.
+Chris Barclay is in his third season as running backs coach.
 He was hired Jan.
 13, 2017.

 Barclay joined the Boilermakers after spending the 2016 season as running backs coach at Western Kentucky.
 The Hilltoppers won the Conference USA championship and the Boca Raton Bowl.

-Under Barclay’s guidance, senior Anthony Wales was named second team All-Conference USA, the C-USA championship game Most Valuable Player and the 2016 Boca Raton Bowl Offensive MVP.
+Under Barclay’s guidance, Anthony Wales was named the Conference USA Championship Game Most Valuable Player and the Boca Raton Bowl Offensive MVP.
 Wales rushed for 1,621 yards on 237 attempts (6.8 average) and a school-record 27 touchdowns.
-Wales’ touchdown total led the nation, while his yardage total ranked eighth among Football Bowl Subdivision players.
+Wales’ touchdown total led the nation, while his yardage total ranked eighth among FBS players.
 Wales finished the season ranked 13th in the FBS in all-purposes yards with 1,944.
-In addition to Wales' outstanding season, true freshman Quinton Baker rushed for 542 yards and four touchdowns on 92 carries (5.9 average) en route to being named to the C-USA All-Freshman Team.

-Prior to Western Kentucky, Barclay spent two seasons (2014-15) as the running backs coach at Marshall.
+Prior to Western Kentucky, Barclay spent the 2014 and 2015 seasons as running backs coach at Marshall.
 In 2014, Barclay led Devon Johnson to 1,767 yards rushing on 206 attempts (8.6 average) and 17 touchdowns.
 Johnson was a 2014 Doak Walker Award semifinalist, finishing the season sixth in the nation in rushing yards and 13th in rushing touchdowns in his first seasons as a running back after transitioning from tight end.
-As a team, the Thundering Herd led the conference in rushing (271.9), rushing touchdowns (40) and yards per carry (6.8) in 2014.
+As a team, the Thundering Herd led the conference in rushing yards per game (271.9), rushing touchdowns (40) and yards per carry (6.8) in 2014.

-Marshall won the 2014 C-USA championship, 2014 Boca Raton Bowl and 2015 St. Petersburg Bowl with Barclay on staff.
+Marshall won the 2014 Conference USA championship, 2014 Boca Raton Bowl and 2015 St. Petersburg Bowl with Barclay on staff.

-The Demon Deacons’ all-time leading rushing and scorer (non-kicker) with 4,032 yards, 40 touchdowns and 240 points, Barclay is the first player in Atlantic Coast Conference history to lead the league in rushing three consecutive seasons, finishing with 1,192 yards in 2003, 1,010 in 2004 and 1,127 in 2005.
-He was twice named first team All-ACC and the 2005 ACC Player of the Year.
+The Demon Deacons’ all-time leading rushing and scorer (non-kicker) with 4,032 yards, 40 touchdowns and 240 points, Barclay was the first player in Atlantic Coast Conference history to lead the league in rushing three consecutive seasons, finishing with 1,192 yards in 2003, 1,010 in 2004 and 1,127 in 2005.
+He twice was named first-team All-ACC and was the 2005 ACC Player of the Year.
 He was inducted into the Wake Forest Football Hall of Fame in 2016.
 Barclay scored three touchdowns in a game against Purdue at Ross-Ade Stadium on Sept.
 21, 2002.

 Signed as an undrafted free agent by the Cleveland Browns, Barclay played in the National Football League for three seasons with the Browns (2006-07), Tennessee Titans (2007), New Orleans Saints (2007) and Atlanta Falcons (2008).
 He also played with the Berlin Thunder in NFL Europe in 2007 and the New York Sentinels in the United States Football League in 2009.

 Barclay (born Oct.
 15, 1983) graduated from Wake Forest in 2009 with a bachelor’s degree in kinesiology.
-He and his wife, Ashlee, have one child, Houstyn.
+He and his wife, Ashlee, have two daughters, Houstyn and Harrisyn.

 Offensive Line Coach

-Dale Williams is in his first season as the offensive line coach.
+Dale Williams is in his third season as offensive line coach.
 He was hired Jan.
 2, 2017.

 At FAU, the Owls won the 2007 Sun Belt championship, 2007 New Orleans Bowl (the school’s first-ever bowl appearance) and 2008 Motor City Bowl.
 FAU ranked 15th in the nation in total offense in 2009, averaging 432.1 yards per game.
 Williams’ line protected 2007 Sun Belt Player of the Year Rusty Smith and paved the way for a pair of 1,000-yard rushing seasons by Charles Pierre (1,009 in 2008) and Alfred Morris (1,392 in 2009).
 FAU finished 13th in the nation in fewest sacks allowed in 2007 and 17th in 2008.
-Three of Williams’ offensive linemen - John Rizzo, Jarrid Smith and David Matlock - went on to earn All-Sun Belt accolades.
+Three of Williams’ offensive linemen – David Matlock John Rizzo and Jarrid Smith – earned All-Sun Belt accolades.

 A three-year letterwinner and a member of West Virginia’s 1994 Sugar Bowl team, Williams was a two-year starter on the offensive line for the Mountaineers.
-He went on to get his start in collegiate coaching as a graduate assistant at West Virginia.
+He subsequently got his start in collegiate coaching as a graduate assistant with the Mountaineers.

 A native of Cleveland, Williams (born Dec.
-4, 1970) and his wife, Wendi, have two children, Nicole and Dominick.
+4, 1970) earned a bachelor’s degree in liberal arts in 1994 and a master’s degree in athletic coaching in 1996.
+He and his wife, Wendi, have two children, Nicole and Dominick.

 Offensive Graduate Assistant